teaching-on-testbeds/llm-chi/index.md

 We previously noted that we can train an OpenLLaMA 7b model on a single A100 80GB GPU with bf16 precision and batch size 4, and that this setting would essentially max out the available GPU memory on the A100 80GB.

-Inside the container, we'll repeat this test (using the Python API for `litgpt` instead of its command line interface) (and, we won't use gradient accumulation this time):
+Now, we'll repeat this test using the Python API for `litgpt` instead of its command line interface (and, we won't use gradient accumulation this time).
+You may view [a100_llama7b_1device.py](https://github.com/teaching-on-testbeds/llm-chi/blob/main/torch/a100_llama7b_1device.py) in our Github repository.
+Run it inside the container with:

 ```bash
 # run inside pytorch container